cmkobel/CompareM2/README.md

 #### Rule development

 If you want to develop new [rules](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#snakefiles-and-rules) in the assemblycomparator2 pipeline, you should consider following the [development version installation instructions](readme-development.md).
-The development version is purely conda-based so you can effect the next version Apptainer-compatible docker image.
+The development version is purely conda-based so you can effect the next version Apptainer-compatible Docker image.

 </td></tr></table>